aberner6/ITP-DWD-Fall-2012-Simple-server/README.md

 Download the code.
 To keep your code organized it helps to put example files in their own directory, creating a directory in ~/Documents called 'itp-dwd-examples' is helpful.

-Navigate to the directory via Terminal
+Navigate to the directory via Terminal, for example

 	cd ~/Documents/itp-dwd-examples

-Run the server with the command
+When you are inside the code directiory, run the server with the command

 	python web.py

-If successful, a simple web server is now running on your computer at (http://localhost:5000)
+If successful, a simple web server is now running on your computer at [http://localhost:5000]